 A false imprisonment cause of action (legal claim) can come in many forms; physical force is often used, but it isn't required.
-The restraint of a person may be imposed by physical barriers (such as being locked in a car) or by unreasonable duress (for example, holding someone's valuables, with the intent to coerce them to remain at a location).
+The restraint of a person may be imposed by physical barriers, such as being locked in a car.
+Or, restraint can be by unreasonable duress (for example, holding someone's valuables, with the intent to coerce them to remain at a location).

-To claim false imprisonment, you must reasonably believe that you were confined; a court will determine whether the belief is reasonable by determining what a reasonable person would do or believe under similar circumstances.
-Additionally, the actor must have the intent to commit the confinement without the privilege to do so.
-For instance, shopkeepers investigating shoplifting or civilians who have witnessed a felony have necessary privilege to meet legal standards.
+To claim false imprisonment, you must reasonably believe that you were confined.
+A court will determine whether the belief is reasonable by determining what a reasonable person would do or believe under similar circumstances.
+Additionally, the actor must intend to commit the confinement without the privilege to do so.
+For instance, shopkeepers investigating shoplifting or civilians who have witnessed a felony have the necessary privilege to meet legal standards.